lachlandeer/snakemake-econ-r/README.md

 1. Python 3 (Python 3.6 or higher)
 2. Snakemake (we'll install the correct version in a couple of lines time!)
-3. R (Ideally R 3.6.x, we are working on version 4.x support)
+3. R (version 3.6.x)
+   * For R version 4.0.x see master branch [here](https://github.com/lachlandeer/snakemake-econ-r/).

 ### Installing Python

 Either: